froderick/warp-lang/README.md

 <img src="resources/logo/warp_logo_300.png" alt="Logo"  align="right"/>

-Warp is a research programming language used to explore how the parts of a modern programming language stack fit together.
+Warp is a programming language and runtime that explores many aspects of modern, high-level language design.

 The key features of Warp are the following:
 * A bytecode-based virtual machine